Asabeneh/React-For-Everyone/readme.md

 ![Create create app files](images/create_react_app_files.png)

-Let us remove the unnecessary files, after removing you will left with following structure
+Let us remove the unnecessary files and create components directory, after removing you will left with following structure.
+All the components goes to the components folder.

 ![Cleaned files](images/create_react_app_file_cleaned.png)

-When you run the application using npm start react will start and you will see this you will get the structure in the *react-starter* folder.
+When you run the application using npm start react will start and you will see this you will get the structure in the [*react-starter*](https://github.com/Asabeneh/React-For-Everyone/tree/master/react-starter) folder.

 ![launched](images/cleaned_launched.png)

 Now, lets create Header.js, Main.js, Footer.js component inside the components directory.
 And all the CSS to App.css.
 Finally, you will get this.
-You will get the code on first-react-app folder.
+You will get the code on [first-react-app](https://github.com/Asabeneh/React-For-Everyone/tree/master/first-react-app) folder.

 ![First react app](images/first_react_app.png)

 We developed a very simple react application but this application can be changed to a portfolio or a blog.
 Let us change to blog.
-The name of the blog is going to be CodingForAll.
+Let us call the name of the react project, blog.
+Let make use of the code we did on the first-react-app folder.

 ## Events